‘The Digital Services Act - a world first in the field of digital regulation.’European Council

-Consumer law regulators around the world certainly think so.
+With almost 90% of consumers checking reviews before buying online, and fake reviews influencing US $152bn of global e-commerce spending in 2021, consumer law regulators around the world have been turning their attention to fake reviews.
 Traditionally slow to keep pace with technological advances, legislation often plays catch up to match the needs of the modern economy.
-Nevertheless, in a push towards better consumer protection online, the UK, EU and US are now at various stages of regulatory progress in the fight against fake reviews.
-With almost 90% of consumers checking reviews before buying online, they welcome the changes they perceive as being long overdue.
+Nevertheless, in a push towards better consumer protection online, the UK, EU and US are now at various stages of regulatory progress in the fight against fake reviews with the EU leading the charge.

-EU paving the way for increased consumer protection
+EU paves the way for increased consumer protection with the Digital Services Act

 In an interview with CNBC, Dessislava Savova, law firm partner at Clifford Chance, commented: